jgstern/STORI_singlenode/README.md

-###Method for preparing an EC2 instance for STORI:
+###Method for preparing a VM for STORI:
 1. Started m3.medium EC2 instance running RHEL 6.5.
-This OS was the only one I could find with a proper Perl installation.
+This OS was the only one I could find with a proper Perl installation (current as of 2015)
+1b.
+Or use CentOS 7 (which is the closest free distro to RHEL 6.5 easily available on GCP in 2023)

 2. Installed perlbrew
 	\curl -L http://install.perlbrew.pl | bash